{{ summary.primary }}

 Short 1-5 Star Sheet:

 A kindergarten warmup uses Number range 1 to 5, Trace number + color, Stars, Classroom rainbow, and Auto bank.
-The summary shows 5 prompts.
-Because the maximum count is 5, the object bank stays at five outlines.
-In Count Load Map, row 1 has one object to color and four spare outlines, while row 5 has five objects to color and zero spare outlines.
+The summary reports 5 prompts.
+Because the largest count is 5, the object bank stays at five outlines.
+In Count Load Map, prompt 1 has one object to color and four spare outlines, while prompt 5 has five objects to color and no spare outlines.

 A teacher sets Number range 0 to 3, chooses Color the count, and changes Object bank size to Exact group.
 The zero row still shows three blank outlines, and Answer Key says to leave every object blank.
-Rows 1 through 3 use capacities that match their counts, so the chart has no spare outlines after the zero row.
+Rows 1 through 3 use capacities equal to their counts, so Count Load Map shows no spare outlines after the zero row.

 Mixed Review With a Repeatable Order:

 A parent sets Number range 6 to 10, uses Circle, count, then color, switches Row order to Seeded mix, and keeps the same Mix seed for make-up copies.
-The printed rows appear in a mixed order, but the same seed and settings rebuild the same Printable Sheet, Answer Key, and JSON later.
+The printed rows appear in a mixed order.
+The same seed and settings rebuild the same Printable Sheet, Answer Key, and JSON later.

 Troubleshooting a Crowded Sheet: